hyperledger/bevel/docs/source/developer/dev_prereq.md

 ---

-**NOTE:** For Windows, it is recommended to use Docker Toolbox with VirtualBox.
-Do not use Docker for Windows wih HyperV.
+**NOTE:** For Windows, you MUST use Docker Toolbox with VirtualBox.
+Do not use Docker Desktop for Windows.
+Also HyperV should be DISABLED for Mac and Windows.

 ---